-Job Title: Child Watch Staff and Youth Development Sports Position
+Job Title: Child Watch Staff Positions (Morning and Weekend shifts available)

 Status: Part Time Non-Exempt

-Under the direction of the Youth Program Coordinator and in accordance with the goals and objectives of the Northfield Area Family YMCA, the Child Watch staff are responsible for the care of children in our supervised child care program.
-Child Watch is a supervised drop-off child care which provides fun, structured, age-appropriate activities for kids while parents and family members participate in other Y programs and activities.
+Under the direction of the Program Director and in accordance with the goals and objectives of the Northfield Area Family YMCA, the Child Watch staff are responsible for the care of children in our supervised child care program.
+Child Watch is a supervised drop-off childcare that provides fun, structured, age-appropriate activities for kids while parents and family members participate in other Y programs and activities.
 Child Watch is available for families for up to 2 hours at a time.

 Child Watch staff who work a minimum of 2 shifts per week will receive an Adult Membership (valued at $48 per month) or upgrade your Adult Membership to a Family Membership (valued at $76 per month) for the difference.